lingyindu/Digital-Electronics-/README.md

 # Week 3
 ## Concept
 The touch board is a platform to tap different objects.
-The speaker will play a sound of one object, when the object is tapped.
+The speaker will play a sound of one object, when the object is tapped or hands is closed to it.
 The objects and their sounds are various.
 ## Programm
 The force sensor (conductive paint) detects the change of force, and the speaker works.
 ## Sketch